morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 that cybernetics doesn't work well as a theory of kittens, but it was certainly intended to.
 Weiner's (1948) concept was "the science of control and communication, in the animal and the machine”.
-In effect, with cybernetics, we have graduated from seeing things like toasters -- and kittens for that matter -- as things that have *behaviour*.
+In effect, with cybernetics, we have graduated to seeing things like toasters -- and kittens for that matter -- as things that have *behaviour*.
 It is not what they are made of that matters, it is what they do.